buttonsrtoys/mvvm_plus/README.md

     final text = listenTo<MyOtherWidgetViewModel>().someText;

 `listenTo` adds the `buildView` method as a listener to queue `View` to build every time `MyOtherWidgetViewModel.notifyListeners()` is called.
-If you want to do more than just queue a build, you can give `listenTo` a listener function that is called when `notifyListeners` is called:
+If you want to do more than just queue a build, you can give `listenTo` a listener function:

     listenTo<MyWidgetViewModel>(listener: myListener);